 Terminology and system understanding

 Concrete pulverizers break concrete primarily through compression and bending; steel shears and multi cutters cut metallic components; combination shears combine both.
-Rock and concrete splitting equipment with stone splitting cylinders work statically and with low vibration—an advantage in gutting works, tunnel construction, and natural stone extraction.
+Rock and concrete splitting equipment with stone splitting cylinders work statically and with low vibration – an advantage in gutting works, tunnel construction, and natural stone extraction.
 Tank cutters focus on the defined opening of vessels.
 Hydraulic power packs provide the energy supply when an excavator’s onboard hydraulics are not available or special locations require it.
+Understanding these functional differences simplifies tool selection, parameter setting, and safe, efficient execution.